DlopezS98/RailsToDoApp/README.md

 ```tsx
 import * as React from "react"
 ```
-Other alternative is to add a configuration into the `tsconfig.json` to allow use the import statement showed above
+Other alternative is adding a configuration into the `tsconfig.json` to allow use the import statement: `{ import React from "react" }`
 ```json
 {
   "compilerOptions": {